 Dubai, UAE: At a press conference held at the Dubai Sports Council headquarters in heart of the city earlier today, Belgian flier Marten Van Riel revealed what it would mean to him if he could convert his strong position in the T100 series standing into a first World Championship title this weekend in Dubai [16-17 November].

 “It would mean a lot to me.
 I feel I’ve been a lot of times, the just-not-winning-guy.
 I’ve had a lot of seconds, thirds and fourth places.
-So to win the T100 World Title would be incredible and I’m going to do everything I can to do that,” the 31-year old Olympian explained.
+So to win the T100 World Title would be incredible and I’m going to do everything I can to do that.” the 31-year old Olympian said.
 Who goes on Sunday in the men’s Dubai T100 Triathlon World Championship Final at 1330 local time, with a 19-point lead over Denmark’s Magnus Ditlev and 22-points over New Zealand’s Kyle Smith.

 But with 55 points on offer for the winner of this race and only 41 separating the top athletes, is still all to play for.